 Consider the Water Source

 In the vein of keeping it simple, what is the easiest way to water your new pots once installed?
-If you are thinking of adding irrigation, be sure there is a route from the current or future valve placement before finalizing the location.
+If you are considering adding irrigation, be sure there is a route from the current or future valve placement before finalizing the location.

 If you have to run a new irrigation line and it needs to go under a driveway or patio deck, you might want to rethink either where you place the containers or how you water them.
-You could decide to first go with succulents so that hand watering is not difficult.
-Later as you add irrigation, you can switch over to flowers and other ornamentals.
+For example, you could decide to first go with succulents so that hand watering is not difficult.
+Then, later as you add irrigation, you can switch over to flowers and other ornamentals.

 Speaking of hand watering, this is always an option.
 Therefore locate your pots close enough to a hose bib, so you are running a hose no more than 50-100 feet.
 Also, in this case, group your pots closely together to make watering easier.
 The last thing you want to do is to drag a watering can around to your pots.